How to Fix A Dehumidifier That’s Freezing Up: 5 Steps

 Is it time to part ways with your trusty unit?

-The answer to this question will depend greatly on the status of your warranty, and whether the items on this list solved your problem.
+The answer will depend greatly on your warranty status and whether the items on this list solved your problem.

 If you’re still under coverage and don’t mind waiting a couple of days or weeks for your manufacturer to send a technician, by all means, give them a call.
-Unless specified otherwise, they should take care of the repairs for free.
+Unless specified otherwise, your manufacturer should take care of the repairs for free.

 Conclusion

-To have a dehumidifier keep freezing up is… inconvenient to say the least.
-Not only are you stuck with an expensive doorstop, but also in the frustrating position of having to figure out what the problem is, and coming up with a solution for it.
+To have a dehumidifier keep freezing up is… inconvenient, to say the least.
+Not only are you stuck with an expensive doorstop, but you are also in the frustrating position of having to figure out the problem and come up with a solution.

 Fortunately, as I hope you’ve learned in this piece, addressing most of the causes behind this issue is fairly simple and not very time-consuming.

-In most cases, keeping your coils clean and replacing your air filter regularly, is all you need to do in order to keep your appliance working like it’s brand-new.
+In most cases, keeping your coils clean and replacing your air filter regularly is all you need to do to keep your appliance working like it’s brand-new.

 Thank you so much for reading.
-If you found this article useful, why not become an expert in the subject through our other incredible resources below?
+If you found this article useful, why not check out our other resources below and consider subscribing to our newsletter?

 Happy projects!